 Features of Yamaha Digital Pianos

-Yamaha’s digital pianos are highly-regarded for their sound quality.
+Yamaha is regarded as one of the best digital piano brands, and their instruments are highly-regarded for their sound quality.
 A few years ago, Yamaha introduced the Pure CF sound engine, which features sound samples taken from what Yamaha calls their “crowning glory”—the CFIIIS 9-foot concert grand piano.

 Another outstanding Yamaha technology is Graded Hammer Action.
 In keyboards with this technology, the keys emulate the touch response of an acoustic piano with a heavier action on the lower keys and a lighter action on the higher keys.